moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

    - Security requires software vendors complete and share an annual independent third party audit of their security controls.
 Some examples of these are a [SOC 2 or ISO 27001 certification](https://handbook.gitlab.com/handbook/security/security-assurance/security-risk/third-party-risk-management/#acceptable-third-party-attestations).
  - Does the vendor require an independent third party penetration test of their systems to identify and remediate vulnerabilities and weaknesses?
    - Security requires that vendors conduct annual independent penetration testing on all systems supporting their SaaS solution and attest to the remediation or mitigation of any High or Critical findings.

+*Note: Proof of concept and piloting software engagements often require the exchange of sensitive GitLab data and must adhere to the same evaluation of the vendor's security practices for new software requests.
+Security Risk recommends minimizing or anonymizing sensitive GitLab data if possible, and ensuring contract language defines expectations and requirements around data security, [privacy considerations](https://handbook.gitlab.com/handbook/legal/privacy/), and [deletion of data](https://handbook.gitlab.com/handbook/finance/procurement/vendor-guidelines/vendor-agreement/#7-termination) after the PoC or pilot is complete.*

 </details>